 33 "Valuation Day" means (unless otherwise defined in the relevant Product Annex) the first day (other than a Saturday and a Sunday, 1 January, 2 January (if 1 January falls on a Sunday), 3 January (if 1 January falls on a Saturday), Good Friday, Easter Monday, 25 December, 26 December, 27 December (if 25 December falls on a Saturday or a Sunday) and 28 December (if 25 December falls on a Friday or a Saturday)) following a NAV Date.
 A Valuation Day is the day on which the Net Asset Value in respect of a Sub-Fund is calculated and published.
 "Business Day" means (unless otherwise provided in the relevant Product Annex) a day which is: (i) a Luxembourg Banking Day; and (ii) a London Banking Day.
-"NAV Date" means (unless otherwise provided in the relevant Product Annex) a day which other than a Saturday and a Sunday, 1 January, 2 January (if 1 January falls on a Saturday), Good Friday, Easter Monday, 25 December, 26 December, 27 December (if 25 December falls on a Saturday or a Sunday) and 28 December (if 25 December falls on a Friday or a Saturday).
-A NAV Date is the day as of which the assets and liabilities of the Sub-Fund are valued in accordance with the section "DETERMINATION OF THE NET ASSET VALUE" of the Prospectus.
-Each Transaction by the Registrar and Transfer Agent after the Dealing Deadline for a Transaction Day will be deferred to the next Transaction Day and processed on the basis of the Net Asset Value per Share calculated for such deferred Transaction Day.
+"NAV Date" means (unless otherwise provided in the relevant Product Annex) a day which other than a Saturday and a Sunday, 1 January, 2 January (if 1 January falls on a Sunday), 3 January (if 1 January falls on a Saturday), Good Friday, Easter Monday, 25 December, 26 December, 27 December (if 25 December falls on a Saturday or a Sunday) and 28 December (if 25 by the Registrar and Transfer Agent after the Dealing Deadline for a Transaction Day will be deferred to the next Transaction Day and processed on the basis of the Net Asset Value per Share calculated for such deferred Transaction Day.